ilpropheta/ilpropheta.github.io/README.md

 - in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
 Started by me in Modena, it's now active in some other cities ran by other amazing people.
 Every month we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share ideas and solutions;

 - in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and currently unique) community about Artificial Intelligence in the Modena area.
-Every month we organize a meetup hosting 25-30 people;
+Every month we organize a meetup hosting 25-30 people.

 Also, I am involved in some other community activities: